How Self-Custodial Bitcoin Staking Works

 - The BTC is locked for the selected duration.

-- It remains securely on the Bitcoin network without moving off-chain.
+- It remains securely on the Bitcoin network in the holder's custody.

 -